GRAPHIC-Take Five: Santa vs the Grinch

 3/ BALANCING ACT

-China fixes its benchmark lending rate on Monday with investors looking for clues on the outlook and attitude of the People’s Bank of China and the country’s economic planners.
+China left its benchmark lending rate unchanged on Monday as expected, though improving economic fundamentals have raised speculation about a rate hike next year.

-Almost no one forecasts a move.
-But recovery risks are emerging, lately highlighted by a slew of defaults, prompting the PBOC to pour cash into the banking system - an accommodative move against an expected drift toward tightening.
+Risks to the recovery are emerging, however, highlighted lately by a slew of defaults and prompting the PBOC to pour cash into the banking system - an accommodative move against an expected drift toward tightening.
 The annual closed-door Central Economic Work Conference - to be held soon - will focus on this balancing act.

 As global investors tip Chinese debt as a top buy, perhaps recent resistance to the yuan’s rise and a widening gap between its onshore and offshore prices points to discomfort on one side of the trade - and complacency on the other.

--China set to keep lending benchmark LPR steady for 8th straight month - China c.bank injects record 950 bln yuan of medium-term funds after bond defaults
+- UPDATE 1-China leaves lending benchmark LPR unchanged but rate hike expectations grow - China c.bank injects record 950 bln yuan of medium-term funds after bond defaults

 4/ JOINING THE CLUB